ajp1011/skaldic-codeworks/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](LICENSE).
+This project is proprietary and confidential software.
+All rights reserved.

+Copyright (c) 2025 Skaldic Codeworks, LLC.

+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.
+See the [LICENSE](LICENSE) file for details.